Fire Symbolism In Religion

 Judaism:

-In Judaism, the eternal flame, which is lit and kept burning in synagogues, represents the divine presence of God and serves as a reminder of the burning bush that Moses encountered.
+In Judaism, the eternal flame, which is lit and kept burning in synagogues, symbolizes the divine presence of God and serves as a reminder of the burning bush that Moses encountered.
 Fire is also used in Jewish rituals, such as the lighting of the Sabbath candles and the Hanukkah menorah.

 Zoroastrianism:

-Fire is considered one of the most sacred elements in Zoroastrianism, an ancient Persian religion.
+Fire symbol is considered one of the most sacred elements in Zoroastrianism, an ancient Persian religion.
 Zoroastrians believe in the worship of fire as a symbol of purity and divinity.
 Fire temples, known as “Atash Behrams” or “Atash Kadehs”, are considered the holiest places of worship in Zoroastrianism, and fire is venerated as a visible representation of the divine.

 Native American religions: